Kedleston Group is pleased to announce the 2016-17 exam results for students across our residential and day schools.

-Kedleston Group is pleased to announce the 2016 exam results of the students.
-Across the company’s seven secondary schools, pupils achieved a range of qualifications with more than 320 separate achievements recorded for students across more than 40 different qualifications on offer.
+We’re delighted to announce that across the company’s seven secondary schools, pupils achieved a range of qualifications with more than 225 separate achievements recorded for students across more than 90 different qualifications on offer.

 Kedleston operates schools which provide educational settings for young people with social, emotional and mental health difficulties.
 Many of the students supported by the schools have experienced significant challenges during their education and in many cases, have been out of education for months or years before coming to a Kedleston School.

-Kedleston has a range of residential and day schools across the UK and pupils from High Peak School in Cheshire, Olsen House School in Liverpool, Wings School Cumbria, Wings School Notts, Arc Schools Ansley and Old Arley in Warwickshire, and Leaways School in London all sat a range of GCSE examinations and alternatives in a range of subjects.
+Kedleston has a range of residential and day schools across the UK and pupils from High Peak School in Cheshire, Olsen House School in Liverpool, Wings School Cumbria, Wings School Nottingham, Arc Schools Ansley and Old Arley in Warwickshire, and Leaways School in London all sat a range of GCSE examinations and alternatives in a range of subjects.

 You can see the full exam results by school by clicking these links: